Certificate III in Close Protection Operations Course

 Participants receive comprehensive learning materials and trainer support.
 Presented using a combination of in class and external study or external only with an immediate start.

-This qualification reflects the role of a close protection officer, responsible for developing and implementing close protection plans to the safety and security of clients.
+The Certificate III in Close Protection Operations reflects the role of a close protection officer, responsible for developing and implementing close protection plans to the safety and security of clients.

-This qualification is suitable for individuals who wish to deepen and broaden their skills and knowledge in security operations, lead and plan for security teams in the field and undertake close protection operations.
+This qualification is also suitable for individuals who wish to deepen and broaden their skills and knowledge in security operations, lead and plan for security teams in the field and undertake close protection operations.
 It provides a pathway to further learning and work in various security roles and settings, including security risk management.

 Occupational titles could include:

-• Team leader
+Team leader

-• Security officer
+Security officer

-• Unarmed guard
+Unarmed guard

-• Crowd controller
+Crowd controller

-• Screening officer
+Screening officer

 Learning Outcomes